At Shanghai vigil, bold shout for change preceded crackdown

 At 11:21 p.m., a popular Twitter account tracking dissent in China posted images of the vigils, drawing the attention of many who had been scrolling anguished posts on the Urumqi fire.

 That the blaze resonated in Shanghai was no coincidence, participants said.
-Many of the city’s apartment buildings were sealed-off during a lockdown in April and May, leaving many seething over fire safety fears, food shortages and a lack of access to healthcare.
+Many of the city’s apartment buildings were sealed-off during a lockdown in April and May, sparking fire safety fears and leaving many seething.

 “People could not only empathize with the people in Urumqi, they realized that this could also be them,” said Dali Yang, a China expert at the University of Chicago.